montasim/deshi-mula-extended/README.md

 - Badges are hidden by default and shown on `mouseenter` events.
 - If no company details are found, a DuckDuckGo search link or a “Research Manually” button is provided.
 - Sentiment badges are computed from vote counts in `.fw-bold` elements within `.col-12` footers.
+- Comment analysis detects the source language (English or Bangla) and translates to the opposite language.
+- If no comments are present, a "No comments to analyze" message is displayed.

 ## License